-They invited me to pay their soap kitchen a visit, which was really exciting as I’ve never seen anything like that and it’s SO similar to cooking, its crazy.
-Even all the ingredients include lots of things you might find in the kitchen; coconut oil, olive oil, chia seeds, oats plus herbs and spices.
+They invited me to pay their soap kitchen a visit, which was really exciting as I’ve never seen anything like that and it’s SO similar to cooking.
+Even the ingredients include lots of things you might find in the kitchen; coconut oil, olive oil, chia seeds, oats plus herbs and spices.

 Finally, everything you can buy on their store is vegan, cruelty free and absolutely never tested on animals.
 The soap is fully naturally, degradable and all packaging is 100% compostable which means no plastic, zero waste and, even better, not only is it great for you and your skin but it also means you’re not washing a load of harsh chemicals down the drain.